Black-box Adversarial Attacks with Limited Queries and Information: Introduction

 \subsection{Contributions}

 \paragraph{Query-efficient adversarial examples. } Previous methods using substitute networks or coordinate-wise gradient estimation for targeted black-box attacks require on the order of millions of queries to attack an ImageNet classifier.
-Low throughput, high latency, and rate limiting on commercially deployed black-box classifiers heavily impacts the feasibility of current approaches to black-box attacks on real-world systems.
+Low throughput, high latency, and rate limits on commercially deployed black-box classifiers heavily impact the feasibility of current approaches to black-box attacks on real-world systems.

 We propose the variant of NES described in \citet{salimans} (inspired by \citet{nes}) as a method for generating adversarial examples in the query-limited setting.
 We use NES as a black-box gradient estimation technique and employ PGD (as used in white-box attacks) with the estimated gradient to construct adversarial examples.